Federal Nutrition Programs

 Increase in Revenue

 - Higher participation and reimbursement rates lead to significantly higher reimbursement revenue.

-- One of the leading causes low-income children do not participate in school meal programs is the stigma associated with kids that need the “free” breakfast or lunch.
-When free meals are served to all students, regardless of family income, stigma is reduced.
+- One of the leading causes of why children do not participate in school meal programs is the stigma associated with kids that need the “free” breakfast or lunch.
+When free meals are served to all students, regardless of a family’s socioeconomic status, stigma is reduced.

 Did Wisconsin Implement CEP Well in the First Few Years?

 In one word, YES.
 In the 2015-16 school year, Wisconsin ranked 15th nationally in CEP implementation with 62% of all eligible schools adopting CEP.
 Of the highest poverty schools in Wisconsin (schools with an Identified Student Percentage over 60%), 90% have adopted CEP, ranking Wisconsin 8th in the nation.
 Because of the success of CEP in the first few years of implementation, schools have continued to enroll in CEP.
 Schools across the state are feeding more children and saving money in the process.

 Is your school or district eligible?
 Did they enroll?
 Check out the list here.

 The Summer Food Service (SFSP) provides nutritious meals to children during the summer months.
 Hunger Task Force organizes a nationally recognized summer meals program that provides three meals a day to children through SFSP and Kohl’s Serving Up Supper for Kids.

 The Women Infants & Children Program (WIC) is a federal nutrition program that supports low-income pregnant women, new mothers, infants and children up to five years of age with nutritious foods and nutrition education.